Adlink-ROS/roscube-doc/roscube-x/gmsl_camera/system_diagram.rst

 If yes, user can use **V4L2 framework** to access the camera's RAW image.

-If camera doesn't have a ISP inside their camera, they need to use **Argus Framework** which is provided by Nvidia to access the camera's RAW image.
+If camera doesn't have a ISP inside their camera, they need to use **Argus Framework** which is provided by NVIDIA to access the camera's RAW image.